 Similarly, at the bottom panel of Table \ref{sumstatTKT}, we report price statistics by the passenger's trip purpose.
-About 14\% of the passengers in our sample flew for business purposes, and these passengers paid an average price of \$684 for one direction of their itinerary.
+About 14\% of the passengers flew for business purposes, and these passengers paid an average price of \$684 for one direction of their itinerary.
 Leisure passengers paid an average of \$446.
-This price difference arises for at least three reasons: business travelers tend to buy their tickets much closer to the flight date, they prefer first-class seats, and they fly different types of markets.
+This price difference arises for at least three reasons: business travelers tend to buy their tickets much closer to the flight date, prefer first-class seats, and fly to different markets.

-In Figure \ref{fig:timetrend}(a) we plot the average price for economy fares as a function when the ticket was purchased.
-Both business and leisure travelers pay more if they buy the ticket closer to the flight date, but the increase is more substantial for the business travelers.
+In Figure \ref{fig:timetrend}(a), we plot the average price for economy fares as a function of when the ticket was purchased.
+Both business and leisure travelers pay more if they buy the ticket closer to the flight date, but the increase is more substantial for business travelers.
 The solid line in Figure \ref{fig:timetrend}(a) reflects the average price across both reasons for travel.
-At earlier dates, the total average price is closer to the average price paid by leisure travelers, while it gets closer to the average price paid by the business travelers as the date of the flight nears.
-In Figure \ref{fig:timetrend}(b), we display the proportion of business to leisure travelers across all flights, by the advance purchase categories.
-In the last two months before flight, the share of passengers traveling for leisure is approximately 90\%, which decreases to 65\% a week before flight.
+At earlier dates, the total average price is closer to the average price paid by leisure travelers, while it gets closer to the average price paid by business travelers as the flight date nears.
+These are averages across all flights in our data, and we see that, on average, business passengers take more expensive flights than leisure passengers, motivating our modeling of flight heterogeneity in our analysis below.
+In Figure \ref{fig:timetrend}(b), we display the proportion of business to leisure travelers across all flights by the advance purchase categories.
+In the last two months before the flight, the share of passengers traveling for leisure is approximately 90\%.
+This share decreases to 65\% a week before the flight.
 Taken together, business travelers purchase closer to the flight date than leisure travelers, and markets with a greater proportion of business travelers have a steeper price gradient.